On the front foot

 WKOF aims to earn an attractive return through long-term capital appreciation by investing primarily in South Korean preference shares.
 Most Korean preference shares are effectively non-voting common shares and are generally entitled to the common per share dividend plus an additional fixed amount.
 Relative to their corresponding common shares, many Korean preference shares trade at a discount resulting in higher dividend yields and lower price-to-earnings ratios.

 WKOF’s manager has added value by capturing narrowing discounts on many preference shares, some of which have contracted significantly.
 Notably, the discount on the largest preference share issue – that of Samsung Electronics – which was over 40% in 2013 and is now in single digits.
-Nevertheless, the board and manager believe that a substantial opportunity still remains with 62 of 122 Korean preference shares trading at a discount at 30 September 2021.
+Nevertheless, a substantial opportunity still remains with 62 of 122 Korean preference shares trading at a discount at 30 September 2021.

 The board and the investment manager feel that the opportunity set is such that it would be appropriate to seek to grow the company.
 It initiated a series of measures designed to attract new investors to the fund, eliminate the discount and facilitate WKOF’s expansion.